lannes/Flutter-AdaptiveCards/README.md

 ## VS Code
 In this repo the code is managed with VS Code.
 The VS Code Flutter/Dart extension cleaned up some imports and mad other changes that have been comitted to the repository.
+1. VSCode told me to enable `Developer Mode` in order to run the app

+## TODO
+* Add template and data json merge support

 ## Changes
 2023 06